KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/tic-tac-toe.rst

         return game.run();
     }

-If you compile now and start your executable you have an infinite loop and nothing that happens.
+If you compile now and run your executable, you have an infinite loop and nothing will happen.

-The last stage of this first step is to add the graphic side of the application, for that we will need 2 modules: ``antara::gaming::sfml::graphic_system`` and ``antara::gaming::sfml::input::system``.
-Who have the following headers, respectively: ``#include <antara/gaming/sfml/graphic.system.hpp>`` and ``#include <antara/gaming/sfml/input.system.hpp>``.
+The last stage of this first step is to add the graphics side of the application, for that we will need two modules: ``antara::gaming::sfml::graphic_system`` and ``antara::gaming::sfml::input::system`` which have these following headers, respectively: ``#include <antara/gaming/sfml/graphic.system.hpp>`` and ``#include <antara/gaming/sfml/input.system.hpp>``.

-Now in the body of the constructor of our class tic_tac_toe_world we will load the graphic system, then the input system with the window coming from the graphic system.
+Now in the body of the constructor of our class tic_tac_toe_world we will load the graphic system.
+Then we will initialize input system with the window coming from the loaded graphic system.

-Which gives us the following result:

 .. literalinclude:: ../../../tutorials/tic-tac-toe/step_0/tic-tac-toe.cpp
    :language: cpp

-If you compile now you should see a black window open that you can close by pressing the cross:
+If you compile and run now, you should see a black window open.
+You can close by pressing the close button of the window:

 .. image:: ../../assets/black_window.png

 And now, the first step is over.
-The objectives have been reached: to have a window that opens and can be closed, a basic executable and a CMakeLists.txt to be able to compile our program.
+We have a CMakeLists.txt to be able to compile our program into a basic executable which can create a window.

 Step 1: The Game Scene, The Grid, Game constants
 ------------------------------------------------